ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 ##### Beam sync

 Implemented by Nethermind and Trinity.
-Works like fast sync but also downloads the state data (witnesses) for the latest blocks, which allows you to query the chain within the first few minutes from starting.
+Works like fast sync but also downloads the data needed to execute latest blocks, which allows you to query the chain within the first few minutes from starting.

 - Syncs state first and enables you to query RPC in a few minutes.
 - Still in development and not fully relyable, background sync is slowed down and RPC responses might fail.